Courela/JUST.net/README.md

 string transformedString = new JsonTransformer<JmesPathSelectable>.Transform(transformer, input);
 ```

+# <a name="benchmark"></a> Benchmark results
+One can find the benchmark results [here](Benchmark/BenchmarkDotNet.Artifacts/results/JSonTransformerBenchmark.Benchmarks-report-github.md).

 # <a name="using"></a> Using JUST to transform JSON

 JUST is a transformation language just like XSLT.
 It includes functions which are used inside the transformer JSON to transform the input JSON in a desired output JSON.
 This section describes the various functions present in JUST and how they can be used to transform your JSON.